 Temperature Effects

-As discussed in Chapter 6, Surface Water Quality, the effect of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
+As discussed in Chapter 6, the effects of Alternatives 1A, 1B, 2, and 3 on water temperatures at the Sites Reservoir release site in the Sacramento River would be relatively small with the releases generally tending to cause a slight reduction in water temperature (Tables 6-12a through 6-12d).
 Therefore, temperature-related effects of Alternatives 1A, 1B, 2, and 3 on winter-run Chinook salmon at the Sacramento River release site would be minimal.

-Estimated changes in CBD water temperatures due to Sites Reservoir releases during August through October are presented in Table CBD_temp.
-These temperatures would be expected where water first enters the Yolo Bypass from the CBD but would mix with existing Yolo Bypass water as well as equilibrate as it moves through the Yolo Bypass.
-All changes in water temperature would be zero or negative for Alternatives 1A, 1B, 2, and 3.
+Estimated changes in CBD water temperatures due to Sites Reservoir releases during August through October are presented in Table 11-14.
+These reflect changes in temperatures where water first enters the Yolo Bypass from the CBD but would mix with existing Yolo Bypass water as well as equilibrate as it moves through the Yolo Bypass.
+For Alternatives 1A, 1B, 2, and 3, water temperatures at this location would either stay the same or be reduced due to Sites Reservoir releases.
 Specifically for juvenile winter-run Chinook salmon the small water temperature reductions during October will not increase the risk of mortality.
 Lower temperatures could reduce their growth somewhat due to reduced metabolism.
 However, the small reduction in water temperatures is expected to occur during one month and in a limited area of the Yolo Bypass before it equilibrates with atmospheric temperatures.
 As a result, temperature-related effects of Alternatives 1A, 1B, 2, and 3 in the Yolo Bypass due to Sites Reservoir releases via the CBD would be minimal at a population level.